 Long-form content can also improve conversion rates.

 Website optimization tool Crazy Egg saw its own conversion rate increase by more than 30% percent when it increased the length of a landing page by 20x.

 According to the Crazy Egg blog:

 “The media would have us believe that people no longer have any capacity to concentrate.
 In reality, you cannot have a page that’s too long — only one that’s too boring.
 In the case of Crazy Egg’s home page, visitors wanted their many questions answered and that’s what we delivered.”

-Now, the sweet spot will very from audience to audience, of course, but data shows, it is certainly something worth testing.
+Now, the sweet spot will vary from audience to audience, of course, but data shows, it is certainly something worth testing.

-Think of the most trusted names in your industry.
-Who do you turn to when you need trusted advice?
+So, think about who you trust in your industry?
+Who do you turn to when you need reliable insight?